AmirAshvins/how-to-use-CLion/docs/PROC3-Setup-github.md

 # Setup GitHub account

 In this procedure, we will link your github account to your CLion application.
+To share projects in Github using CLion, it is necessary to have your GitHub account set up.
 After completion, CLion will be prepared to connect any project to Github.

-It is necessary to have your GitHub account set up so you can share your projects into the cloud or pull from the cloud to your local machine.

 1. Open CLion application.